 Mercedes has earned widespread recognition for both her commercial and pro bono work.
 Her honors include being named a “Rising Star in International Trade” by Law360, a “DC Rising Star” by the National Law Journal, and recognition by The Legal 500 US.
-Mercedes has received High Honor Roll recognition for her pro bono work advising clients in family court matters and she serves on the Junior Board of the DC Volunteer Lawyers Project.
+Mercedes has received High Honor recognition for her pro bono work advising clients in family court matters and she serves on the Junior Board of the DC Volunteer Lawyers Project.

-Mercedes frequently speaks and writes on trade regulatory topics and serves as a member of Law360's 2022 International Trade Editorial Advisory Board.
+Mercedes frequently speaks and writes on trade regulatory topics and she is a member of Law360's 2022 International Trade Editorial Advisory Board.